-Description of Programs Offered English as a Second Language
+Description of Programs Offered ESL

-Pre-Beginning IEP - Level ABCCourse Description
+Pre-Beginning IEP - Level ABC

 This course is designed for the adult learner.
 It integrates the English needed for daily life in the USA: work, family, health, school, and other necessary topics.
 Students develop survival communication in English, obtain fundamental knowledge of English (alphabet, numbers, and basic sentences), and gain comprehensible pronunciation skills.